layer3switch/metrilyx-2.0/docs/Roadmap.md

 - Analysis engine as a service.
 - Peeling of individual components.

+##### v2.5.1
+- Fix for high memory consumption on websocket.
+- Fix for client making multiple websocket connections.
+- SSL support for websockets.
+- CentOS 6.x and Ubuntu 14.04 packages.

 ##### v2.5.0
 - Annotations as a seperate service (no longer part of default metrilyx).